 |A||B||DIFFERENCE (D)||BORROW (B)|

-If you try to analyse this truth table, you’ll realise that:
+If you try to analyze this truth table, you’ll realize that:

 - B = X’Y